hellerve/blog/wip/Lets_Write_A_Hashmap_in_Carp.md

 buckets<sup><a href="#1">1</a></sup>.

 We then grow this bucket—an operation we haven’t defined yet—, which will put the entry element into the bucket.
-And finally we write the result back into our `buckets` array.
+And, finally, we write the result back into our `buckets` array.

 The meat of this function lies within `Bucket.grow`, which is surprisingly